pyserial/pyserial/documentation/url_handlers.rst

 ``hwgrep://``
 =============
-This type uses :mod:`serial.tools.list_ports` to obtain a list of ports and searches the list for matches by a regexp (see :py:mod:`re`) that follows the slashes.
+This type uses :mod:`serial.tools.list_ports` to obtain a list of ports and searches the list for matches by a regexp that follows the slashes (see Pythons :py:mod:`re` module for detailed syntax information).

+Note that options are separated using the character ``&``, this also applies to the first, where URLs usually use ``?``.
+This exception is made as the question mark is used in regexp itself.

 Depending on the capabilities of the list_ports module on the system, it is possible to search for the description or hardware ID of a device, e.g. USB